Federal Reserve Watch: Looking Toward 2017

 It total, over $350.0 billion in bank reserves were removed from the banking system by means of this method.

 The final major thing that had an impact on bank reserves was the leakage of currency into circulation.
-In more normal situations, the Federal Reserve replaced these the currency that had been held within the banking system but was being withdrawn, by open market operations in order to maintain reserves in the banks.
+In more normal situations, the Federal Reserve replaced the currency that had been held within the banking system but was being withdrawn, by open market operations in order to maintain reserves in the banks.
+This has not happened during the period under review.

 Almost $85.0 billion in currency left the commercial banking system since October 15, 2014 and was not replaced by open market operations.

-This was how the Fed reduced reserve balances…excess reserves…in the banking system.
+This was how the Fed reduced reserve balances… excess reserves… in the banking system.

 The Fed has intentionally stayed away from open market operations, the explicit buying and selling of US Treasury securities.
 The question for 2017 is when will the Fed return to normally opening the trading desk and manage bank reserve positions by regular open market operations.

-As mentioned above the Fed has indicated that it thinks its Federal Funds target will be raised three times this year.
+As mentioned above, the Fed has indicated that it thinks its Federal Funds target will be raised three times this year.

 As the Federal Reserve moved to raise its target rate over the past two years, it has removed reserves from the banking system via the "tools" mentioned above.
 This has allowed the Fed to oversee the reduction in reserves, but be able to move as quickly as possible, especially through reverse repurchase agreements, to reverse direction should there be any indication that the "tightening" was disrupting desired commercial bank reserve positions.